Quick Start Guide

 sudo snap install cloudflared

-Add the following configuration to your SSH config file to enable cloudflared proxy for SLYD instances.
+Add the Cloudflare proxy configuration to your SSH config file:

 ~/.ssh/config